Range Map

 - Piper M500 – the turboprop step-up on the same PA-46 airframe: more speed, higher ceiling, and a fundamentally different engine risk profile.
 Compare

-- Piper M600 – the next turboprop tier: more fuel, more range, and the Garmin G3000 with Autoland.
+- Piper M600 – the turboprop tier with more fuel, more range, and the Garmin G3000 with Autoland.
 Compare

 - Piper M700 – the top of the M-class line: 301-knot cruise and the full HALO safety suite.
 Compare